davistdaniel/EPRpy/_sources/processing.rst.txt

 which are valid on NumPy arrays are also valid on  attributes of :doc:`EprData <EprData>` which are NumPy arrays, such as ``data``, ``x`` and ``y``.

 .. note::
-    Unless otherwise specified, all operations on the data are done in place i.e. a new object is not returned.
+    All operations returns a new ``EprData`` object.
 After each operation, a history entry is added to the history of the ``EprData`` object.
-    Calling the ``undo`` method of any ``EprData`` object will return the ``EprData`` object before the last operation on the data.

 Scaling
 ************